 Crook County Fire & Rescue seeks new career members when vacant positions need to be filled.
 The organization will advertise on the department website, and WFCA Daily Dispatch.

-At this time Crook County Fire & Rescue is not hiring for career members.
+Crook County Fire & Rescue is currently hiring for career firefighter/paramedic members.

 Have questions?
 Use the form below to contact Deputy Chief Dave Pickhardt today!